Have you learned about AURORA?

 Does it cost money?

 URSA is a 3-credit course.
 Tuition rates will vary depending on enrollment status and other potential variables.
+Students registered as full-time receive no additional tuition fee up to 19 credits.
+Above 19 credits, students are subject to Penn State’s tuition surcharge.
 The URSA expedition is billed to the fall semester.
 For details regarding your specific tuition charges, please visit tuition.psu.edu to explore the tuition calculator or to find contact information to reach out to the Bursar Office with questions.

-There is a class fee of $295.
-This fee will be billed directly to your student account upon registration, and it covers the cost of instruction, special equipment, transportation, camping gear, and food for the expedition.
+There is a class fee of $295 for all participants.
+This fee will be billed directly to your student account at the start of the fall semester.
+It covers the cost of instruction, special equipment, transportation, camping gear, and food for the expedition.

 If you must cancel, please do so by email at aurora.registration@psu.edu.
 If you cancel on or after June 1, you will be charged a cancellation fee of $295.